Howard Moscoe: Ward Alderman

 Moscoe was first elected to the North York city council in 1978, defeating incumbent alderman Murray Markin in the city's fourth ward.
+He and Mike Foster were the only New Democrats on North York council.
 He soon emerged as a prominent voice on the council's left, and became a frequent critic of Mayor Mel Lastman.
 Moscoe criticized Lastman's ties to regional developers, arguing that the mayor often used reformist rhetoric to hide a pro-establishment bias.
 Moscoe once described his rivalry with Lastman by saying, "It's a fundamental difference of opinion.
 He's the wheeler-dealer, free-enterpriser, step-up-and-see-the-dancing-girls type of politician, while I'm a strong social democrat."
 This comment notwithstanding, Moscoe quickly developed his own reputation for political theatrics against Lastman.
 He once purchased one of Lastman's toupees at a charity auction, and used it to dust his chair and desk at the start of council meetings.

-Moscoe asked the Law Society of Upper Canada to intervene in his 1982 re-election campaign, alleging that rival candidate Sydney Moscoe was running with the deliberate intent of confusing voters.
+He asked the Law Society of Upper Canada to intervene in his 1982 re-election campaign, alleging that rival candidate Sydney Moscoe was running with the deliberate intent of confusing voters.
 He informed the media that the ten nominees who signed Sydney Moscoe's papers also signed those of Eleanor Rosen, a more serious challenger associated with the Progressive Conservatives.
 A Supreme Court of Ontario judge ruled that both Moscoes were legitimate candidates.
 Moscoe was re-elected, although by a reduced margin.

 In 1984, Moscoe was a leading supporter of reform legislation to limit campaign contributions to $500 per year and require candidates to declare expenses, contributions and contributors within ninety days of an election.
 Largely through his efforts, North York became the first municipality in the Toronto area to pass such legislation.
 Moscoe later supported tax credits for municipal political donations, similar to those used at the provincial and federal levels.
 Also in 1984, he spoke out against the strict enforcement of an anti-scalping by-law outside Exhibition Stadium during home games by the Toronto Blue Jays baseball team.
 He argued that some constituents who were not scalpers were given fines for selling extra tickets outside the stadium at face value.
 To protest the law, he painted a yellow line on the pavement 400 metres from the stadium and declared the area past the line a "free trade zone" for fans to exchange tickets.

 Moscoe campaigned for the Ontario legislature a third time in 1985, and finished third against Liberal Monte Kwinter in a provincial swing to the Liberal Party.
 He was subsequently elected to a seat on the North York Board of Control in the municipal election later in the year, focusing his campaign on issues such as housing and affordable day care.